SS5250/PW3-code-/README.md

 2. Set PWM frequency and pins in `include/config.h`.
 3. Build and flash; use the serial monitor for basic telemetry.

+## Limitations
+At higher speeds, the pickup coil readings become less stable, which can cause the mouse to drift or jitter when approaching corners.
+For reliable tracking, the control code automatically reduces motor speed when sensor accuracy decreases.
+Further tuning of the coil sensitivity and signal filtering may improve high‑speed performance in future revisions.

 ## License
 MIT